Updated: Warren resigns from Lomond & Clyde

 The Grade 2 Lomond & Clyde Pipe Band of Clydebank, Scotland, which took prizes in the grade this year at two RSPBA championships, is searching for a pipe-major after Paul Warren resigned.
 Warren had been Pipe-Major of the band for nine years.

-It was reported that Lead-Drummer Les Galbraith has left the ban, and his successor is not yet known.
+It was reported that Lead-Drummer Les Galbraith has left the band, and his successor is not yet known.

 Under Paul Warren’s guidance since the band was formed in 2000, the group has gone from Grade 4B to its current Grade 2, and was one of the most meteoric rises in pipe band history, climbing five grades in five seasons.